R and RStudio

 df_excel <- read_xlsx("SPSS data for teaching/Birthweight_reduced_kg_R.xlsx")

-While reading data from Excel
+While reading data from Excel file you can specify the

-name.
+sheet name.
 Also, you can specify the number of rows you

 want to load.